timpratim/cargo-chat/README.md

 Cargo Chat helps you understand and navigate codebases using natural language.
 Ask questions about your code and get intelligent answers backed by semantic search and AI analysis.

+## How does Cargo chat work?

+### Indexing Phase (Happens Once)

+**Step 1: Repository Scanning**

+Walks through your codebase using ignore crate (respects .gitignore) Identifies supported file types (Rust, Python, JS, etc.)

+**Step 2: Smart Chunking**

+Uses tree-sitter parsers for each language to understand code structure Splits files into semantic chunks (functions, classes, modules) rather than arbitrary line breaks Each chunk knows its file path, language, and context

+**Step 3: Embedding Generation**

+Converts each code chunk into a high-dimensional vector using embedding models (Jina or Qwen3) These vectors capture semantic meaning, not just text similarity

+**Step 4: Vector Index Building**

+Creates an ANN (Approximate Nearest Neighbor) index for fast similarity search Stores chunk metadata alongside vectors

+### 🔍 Query Phase (Every Time You Ask)

+**Step 1: Query Processing**

+You type: "How does authentication work?"

+**Step 2: HyDE (Hypothetical Document Embeddings)**

+AI generates hypothetical code snippets that would answer your question
+Example: Generates fake auth functions, middleware patterns, token validation code These hypothetical documents become search targets

+**Step 3: Intent Classification**

+Analyzes your query to understand:
+Do you want code implementation or conceptual explanation?
+Which programming language?
+Any folder/file filters? ("only in src", "exclude tests") What's your primary intent? (debugging, learning, finding examples)

+**Step 4: Vector Search**

+Converts your query + hypothetical documents to vectors Searches the index for semantically similar code chunks Returns top candidates based on cosine similarity

+**Step 5: Reranking**

+Uses Jina reranker model to re-score and re-order results Considers both semantic similarity and query-specific relevance Filters results based on detected intent and preferences

+**Step 6: Context Assembly**

+Selects the best chunks based on reranking scores Applies any folder/extension filters from intent classification Assembles relevant code snippets with file paths and context

+**Step 7: AI Response Generation**

+Sends assembled context + original query to OpenAI Uses role-based prompts adapted to your intent (code expert, educator, debugger) Streams back intelligent answer with code examples and explanations The magic is that each step gets smarter - HyDE improves search relevance, intent classification customizes the response, and reranking ensures you get the most relevant code for your specific question.

 ## ✨ What Can You Do?

 - **Ask questions about your codebase** in plain English